Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 supersecretpassword
 ```

-Now for the rule creation, I created a `rules` file and populated it with the following:
+Now for the rule creation, I created a `rules` file with the following rules:
 ```console
 :
 u